-Conditions If the nation suffers a Civil War and the King
+Conditions If the nation suffers a Civil War and the

-(President) assumes direct authority over the nation.
-(Alternatively, the GM could decide the new government is a Dictatorship)
+King (President) assumes direct authority over the nation.
+(Alternatively, the GM could decide the new government is a economic collapse (due to bank failures or excessive over-taxation) an Oligarchy may result.
+A Civil War won by the nongovernmental faction(s) may produce an

+Dictatorship)

-Conditions If a Federalized Democracy suffers an economic
+Conditions If a Federalized Democracy suffers an